 Contractures may be treated with tendon or muscle releases or lengthening procedures, especially in the lower extremities to improve gait.
 The treating surgeon should be warned, however, to avoid overlengthening the Achilles tendon, which may turn one gait problem and turn it into another.
 Crouch gait can be treated with distal femoral extension osteotomies and patellar tendon shortening or advancements.
 In-toeing or external rotation deformities may be treated with de-rotational osteotomies at the site of pathology (tibia or femur).
 Foot deformities, such as cavovarus foot, pes planovalgus, calcaneovalgus, and/or hallux valgus may be treated with tendon transfers, osteotomies, and/or fusions, as appropriate (Figure 5).
 When performing tendon transfers, split tendon transfers are often recommended to prevent over-correction.

-Hip subluxation may be treated with adductor tenotomies in mild cases in younger patients.
-In severe cases, or when the children are older or with frank dislocation, femoral and/or pelvic osteotomies are often necessary in addition to adductor release.
+Hip subluxation may be treated with adductor tenotomy, but only in mild cases in younger patients.
+In the setting of more severe subluxation, adductor tenotomy alone is not apt to be effective.
+Thus, when there is severe subluxation (or worse, when frank dislocation is present), femoral and/or pelvic osteotomies are often necessary in addition to adductor release.
 A common option for the femoral osteotomy is a varus de-rotation osteotomy of the proximal femur (Figure 6).
 Options for pelvic osteotomies include Dega osteotomy (if the triradiate cartilage is still open) or a Ganz versus shelf osteotomy (if the triradiate cartilage is closed).
+In addition, total hip replacement can also be used to address CP-associated hip arthrosis in adult patients (teens and older).

 Scoliosis is often progressive and may be treated with posterior spinal fusion.
 Fusion to the pelvis is recommended if pelvic obliquity is present, especially in non-ambulators to improve wheelchair balance (Figure 7).
 Very stiff curves and large curves may require anterior release as well.